-By Lesley Brown, SVP of Project Management at Halfpenny Technologies
+By Lesley Brown, SVP of Product Management at Halfpenny Technologies

 It should go without saying that interoperability has potential to have a tremendous impact on patient care in the U.S and as such is a necessary component of healthcare reform.
 The impact of interoperability ranges from expediting access to external sources of patient data (lab results, test data, clinical care plans etc.) to improving gaps in care during healthcare encounters to closing referral loops to enabling patients to access their data (and maybe even exchange their own data from home monitoring or wearables).
 Depending upon the stakeholder and the end goal of their data exchange needs interoperability solutions vary widely within healthcare today.
 With solutions ranging from basic HL7 interfaces to the use of the consolidated clinical document architecture (C-CDA) to direct messaging or the use of State or private HIEs.
 And more recently select adoption of the Fast Healthcare Interoperability Resource or FHIR APIs.